Online evaluations in AI Configs

 1. Click Install judges on the banner.

-After you install judges, the banner disappears and judges become available in the judges section of each AI Config variation.
+After you install judges, the banner disappears and judges become available in the Judges section of each variation.

 Adjust sampling or detach judges

-You can change sampling or detach judges at any time.
-To do so:
+You can adjust sampling or detach judges at any time from the Judges section of a variation.

 Connect your SDK to begin evaluating AI Configs

 If the Monitoring tab displays a message prompting you to connect your SDK, LaunchDarkly is waiting for evaluation traffic.
 Connect an SDK or application integration that uses your AI Config to send model responses.
-Once connected, online evaluation metrics begin appearing automatically.
+Evaluation metrics appear automatically after responses are received.

-You can use the LaunchDarkly Node.js (server-side) AI SDK example to test your online evals setup and confirm that metrics appear as expected.
-The SDK automatically evaluates chat responses using configured judges and supports standalone judge creation for direct evaluation.
+You can use the LaunchDarkly Node.js (server-side) AI SDK example to confirm that evaluations run as expected.
+The SDK evaluates chat responses using attached judges and supports running a judge directly by key.

 To set up the SDK example: